slicken/clerk_trades/README.md

 Usage: %s [<ticker_duration> | <list>] [OPTIONS]

 Arguments:
-  ticker_duration    Duration for the application ticker to check for new reports
+  ticker_duration    Duration for the application ticker to check for new
-                     on Clerk site.
-Minimum 3h (e.g. 6h, 32h, 3d).
+                     reports on Clerk website.
+Minimum 3h (e.g. 24h, 72h).
-                     Only accepts 'h' for hours or 'd' for days before the integer.
+                     Only accepts 'h' for hours before the integer.
                      If not specified, it will not check for new reports. list               Specify the number of reports to list their trades.
                      (type=int).
 This argument must be greater than 0.